LSSTDESC/firecrown/Making_a_new_release.md

 tagged commit. `release-verify-sdist` installs the sdist into a temporary directory and verifies both `firecrown.__version__` and `importlib.metadata.version("firecrown")` against the requested version.
+Because the tag now exists, subsequent release environment checks also require the editable installation to report exactly `x.y.z`.

 If this release changes `setuptools-scm`, package metadata, the build backend or configuration, or release artifact generation, also run: